samhuk/data-query/README.md

 # data-query

-A package for creating data queries with paging, sorting, and filtering, with URL and SQL conversion.
+A package for creating data queries with paging, sorting, and filtering, with URL and SQL serialization.

 ## Usage